-Tanya is sitting with her hearing specialist, being fitted for her very first set of hearing aids.
+Tanya is sitting with her audiologist, being fitted for her very first set of hearing aids.
 And she’s feeling a little anxious.
 Her anxiety isn’t actually that bad.
 But she’s never used hearing aids before, and she’s somewhat stressed about how comfortable she’ll feel with a high tech gizmo sitting in her ears, particularly because she’s not a big fan of earpods or earplugs.

 Tanya’s concerns are not unusual.
 Many first-time hearing aid users have concerns about the overall fit and comfort of their hearing aids.
 Tanya has every intention of wearing her hearing aids.
 She’s looking forward to hearing her son’s jokes and listening to her television at a volume That won’t cause problems with the neighbors.
 But how comfortable will those hearing aids be?

 How to Adapt When You First Use Your Hearing Aids

 So, are hearing aids uncomfortable?
 Put simply: some people find them to be a bit uncomfortable when they first use them.
 Early levels of comfort will fluctuate because, as with many things in life, there’s an adjustment period.
 But you will get more comfortable after a while as you get acquainted with your hearing aids.

 Knowing that these adjustments will occur can help alleviate some of the concerns.
 Knowing what to expect can help you get accustomed to your hearing aids in a sustainable, healthy, and comfortable way.

 Adjusting to your hearing aid includes two phases: